csrail/spellbook/collections/_spells/data_analytics/regression_model_assumptions.md

 Assess whether there are outliers in the residuals.

+### Previous Plots

 - Outliers can all be observed in the previous plots.
-For the Fitted vs Residuals, the outlier will be in the unit of the response variable.
-For the Scale-Location Plot, the outlier will be a positive standardised value that has been square rooted $\rightarrow$ if standardised, 95% of the output should be within -2 to 2 $\rightarrow$ then the absolute value taken so 95% of the output should be withint 0 to 2 $\rightarrow$ then after square rooting, the large values are anything greater than 1.414
+  - For the Fitted vs Residuals, the outlier will be in the unit of the response variable.
+  - For the Scale-Location Plot, the outlier will be a positive standardised value that has been square rooted\
+    $\rightarrow$ if standardised, 95% of the output should be within -2 to 2\
+    $\rightarrow$ then the absolute value taken so 95% of the output should be withint 0 to 2\
+    $\rightarrow$ then after square rooting, the large values are anything greater than 1.414
+  - For the QQ Plot if the residual it outside the confidence band for its quantile, then it will be an outlier.

+### Residuals vs Leverage Plot, Cook's Distance

+- Residuals located beyond a Cook's Distance of 1 will have high leverage and be an outlier, and therefore have high influence on the model fit.

 ```r
 # get Standardised Residuals vs Leverage plot with Cook's Distance overlay
 plot(lm_object, which=5)
 ```

+## Bottom Line

+When the assumptions are not met for a regression model, the next best step involves a transformation of the response or the predictors before solving for $\hat{\beta}$ coefficients.

 ## Appendix